 Just How Many People Die Every Year From Gun Violence

-According to The Washington Post, there were over 12,000 gun-related deaths in 2018, and 68 deaths as the result of a mass shooting; mass shootings, in this instance, are defined as any incident in which four or more people were killed by a lone shooter or two shooters.
+The Washington Post, there were over 12,000 gun-related deaths in 2018, and 68 deaths as the result of a mass shooting; mass shootings, in this instance, are defined as any incident in which four or more people were killed by a lone shooter or two shooters.

-And according to that same article, at least 175 of the weapons obtained by mass shooters were purchased legally (many of the shooters had multiple weapons).
+that same article, at least 175 of the weapons obtained by mass shooters were purchased legally (many of the shooters had multiple weapons).